ShelepaevOleg/spring-and-react/README.md

 npm install
 ```

-To run the application, run:
+To run the application, cd into the spring-and-react folder and run:

 ```bash
 gradlew bootRun